fahlerile/srp/README.md

 ## TODO
 ### Documentation/examples
-- [x] Write some examples
+- [ ] Prettify the API (think about convenience macros/functions)
 - [ ] Add comments to the examples
-- [ ] Prettify the API (think about convenience macros/functions)
 - [ ] Write the documentation about the main pipeline and individual functions

 ### Features
-- [x] Change shader signatures to use new input and output structures; add some builtin shader inputs from OpenGL
-- [x] Add texture mapping
 - [ ] Add interpolation with perspective correction
 - [ ] Fix rasterization rules (see the gaps between triangles in `03_spinning_textured_cube` example)
-- [ ] Consider the case of multiple `Vertex` types, and changes between them during the rendering pipeline (see \`TODO\` comments)
 - [ ] Implement other primitives (lines, points, lines/triangles strip/adjacency etc.)
 - [ ] Add multisampling
 - [ ] Advanced texture techniques: